thvtzy/Unciv-mohammed-civ/README.md

-# Unciv - Ummah of Muhammad Civilization Mod
+# Unciv - Ummah of Muhammad Civilization Mod (incomplete)

 Welcome to the Unciv mod for the "Ummah of Muhammad" civilization!
 This mod introduces a powerful new civilization led by the Prophet Muhammad, featuring unique and overpowered units and buildings to enhance your gameplay experience.